obsidiandynamics/tinyrand/README.md

 TL;DR: `tinyrand` is 2x faster than `fastrand` and 6x faster than `rand`.

 # Statistical properties
 It's impossible to tell for certain whether a certain PRNG is good; the answer is probabilistic.
-Both the Wyrand and Xorshift algorithms stand up well against the [Dieharder](http://webhome.phy.duke.edu/~rgb/General/dieharder.php) barrage of tests.
+All three algorithms stand up well against the [Dieharder](http://webhome.phy.duke.edu/~rgb/General/dieharder.php) barrage of tests, but Wyrand and SplitMix are a little better than Xorshift.
 (Tested on 30.8 billion samples.)
 This means `tinyrand` produces numbers that appear sufficiently random and is likely fit for use in most applications.

 `tinyrand` algorithms are not cryptographically secure, meaning it is possible to guess the next random number by observing a sequence of numbers.
 (Or the preceding numbers, for that matter.)
 If you need a robust CSPRNG, it is strongly suggested that you go with `rand`.
 CSPRNGs are generally a lot slower and most folks don't need one.